Swell

 Launched January 2020

-The version featured distinct visual branding, with a funky font called Blenny instead of Dame's primary serif font, Domaine Display.
-As a UX consultant, I guided the user experience to the graphic designer handling the UI.
+The first Swell iteration was designed to attract customers through Facebook ads while adhering to content guidelines.
+This version featured distinctive branding, using the playful Blenny font instead of Dame's primary serif, Domaine Display.
+As a UX consultant, I assisted the graphic designer responsible for the UI.

 Swell 2.0